Persona 5/Unused Models

 King Frost's model has several Jack Frosts stored in its chest that go unseen in regular gameplay, implying the model was ported over from Shin Megami Tensei: Digital Devil Saga, where King Frost had a skill where it summoned Jack Frosts which in turn used an animation of its chest opening up to reveal these hidden Frosts.
 The model for Jack Frost here is noticeably different from the final's, which is most visible in the head and shoe shapes, as well as the final Jack Frost missing the smiley face from its cap.

 Stealthily hidden inside of Madarame's character model is a smoking pipe, similar to the one he can be seen holding in concept art and the unused fake passage painting seen above.
 Madarame never holds it at any point of the game, thus it remains unseen inside of his character model.
 This pipe is not present in the model of his shadow form.
+This is still present in Royal.
+Interesting however, in Yusuke's ending photo in Royal, Madarame is smoking his pipe.

 Unused Duplicate Models